 The Status Audio BT One have a great hard case.
 It features an interior net to hold the included charging and 1/8" TRS cables.
 The case feels solid and should do a good job of protecting the headphones from drops, bumps, and water exposure.

 These on-ears feel decently well-built.
-While the plastic used in their construction feels a little loose and creaky, they do have a metal-reinforced headband and somewhat premium-feeling faux leather-lined padding.
+While the plastic used in their construction feels a little loose and creaky, they do have a metal-reinforced headband and somewhat premium-feeling faux leather-lined padding, which makes them feel sturdier than alternatives like the JBL Tune 510BT Wireless.

 These headphones do a mediocre job of staying on your head.
 Since they don't clamp your head especially tightly, they may slip off even during low-intensity workouts.
 That said, their wireless design reduces the chances of having an audio cable snag on something, yanking them from your head.